Building the AI brain for BDC automotive retail

 Shift towards a modular knowledge framework

-Through competitive analysis, I identified multi-agent orchestration with unified routing as an emerging industry pattern - seen in Salesforce Agentforce and Google's agent architecture - where specialised agents operate under a single coordination layer leveraging a shared knowledge base for consistent context.
+Through competitive analysis, I identified multi-agent orchestration as an emerging industry pattern - seen in Salesforce Agentforce and Google's agent architecture - where specialised agents operate under a single coordination layer with access to a shared knowledge pool, fetching from relevant knowledge sources based on customer intent.

 Recognising the complexity of the real BDC environment, I collaborated with the PM team to apply this pattern to our context - scoping a unified, scalable framework that could handle the same edge cases, fallback scenarios, and compliance standards as the human agents it was designed to support.